rgyoung6/DBTCShinyTutorial/README.md

 # Make a BLAST Database

-There are no data files from previous DBTCShiny elements that lead into this function.
+There are no data files from previous DBTCShiny elements that lead into the  [make_BLAST_DB()](https://github.com/rgyoung6/DBTCShiny?tab=readme-ov-file#make-blast-db) function.
 Instead, an externally created fasta file is necessary to establish a custom BLASTable database.
 This file can be manually created or can be more effectively and efficiently created through the use of the [MACER](https://github.com/rgyoung6/MACER) package.
 In either instance the final format must be in the MACER format (see below).

 - The MACER fasta header format - ```>UniqueID|OtherInformation|Genus|species|OtherInformation|Marker```